coreui/coreui/docs/content/components/navbar.md

 ---
 layout: docs
 title: Bootstrap navbar
-description: Documentation and examples for Bootstrap's powerful, responsive navigation header, the navbar.
+description: Documentation and examples for CoreUI for Bootstrap's powerful, responsive navigation header, the navbar.
 Includes support for branding, navigation, and more, including support for our collapse plugin.
 group: components
 toc: true
 ---